 - Public bus services on Skye can be sporadic and often only operate during the Summer season

-- Stagecoach No 51 operates directly between Armadale (ferry connection) and Kyle of Lochalsh (rail connection) but is only available Monday - Friday and doesn't operate all year round
+- Stagecoach No 51 runs directly between Armadale (ferry connection) and Kyle of Lochalsh (rail connection) but is only available Monday - Friday and doesn't operate all year round

 Monday to Friday